 The Compartment is subject to the disclosure requirements of article 8 of the Disclosure Regulation.
-For further information with regard to the environmental and social characteristics promoted by the Compartment, please refer to Annex 16.
-Investment Policy digital consumption, health & wellness, leisure & entertainment and premium consumption.
+For further information with regard to the environmental and social characteristics promoted by the Compartment, please refer to SFDR Annex 16.

 The Compartment integrates Sustainability Factors in its investment process as outlined in more detail in section 4.9 of the Prospectus.